 - Case-by-Case Exception: physicians may admit as inpatient for stays not expected to cross two midnights if the medical record supports the inpatient decision based on complex factors (clinical considerations, patient acuity, risk of adverse event).

-The rule was designed to provide clarity to physicians and hospitals while curbing RAC audit aggression.
-In practice, it has reduced the lowest-acuity short inpatient stays but not significantly reversed the upward trend in observation status across Georgia.
+The rule was meant to give physicians clarity while curbing RAC audit aggression.
+In practice it has reduced the lowest-acuity short inpatient stays but not significantly reversed the trend above.

 Physician documentation requirements